Leadership Ed.D. (Online)

 Milestones

-Milestone tasks of the Ed.D. in Leadership degree program include the dissertation pre-proposal, qualifying portfolio, dissertation proposal and defense, and dissertation final defense.
+Milestone tasks of the Ed.D. in Leadership degree program include the dissertation pre-proposal, qualifying portfolio, dissertation proposal and defense, dissertation final defense.

 Dissertation Pre-Proposal